 Proteins Are the Key Allergens

 Honey is made from the plant nectar.
-Bees collect it and transforming it into honey with the help of their glands producing special enzymes.
+Bees collect it and transform it into honey with the help of their glands producing special enzymes.
 Research has shown that proteins from these gland secretions, as well as pollen proteins, may be the main allergens in honey.

 An allergic reaction appears especially after consuming raw honey or honeycomb that hasn’t gone through a process of pasteurization and filtration.
 That means it may still contain more traces of bee pollen than regular, commercial honey.